tohumcuugur/React-Calculator/README.md

-his is a calculator app with functional components.
+This is a calculator app with functional components.
 I used text fit npm package to fit the screen as the number is added.

 <h1>FOR DEMO</h1>
 <h2></h2>